Programmatically set Alternate languages

 foreach (SPLanguage language in installed)

-CultureInfo culture = new CultureInfo(language.LCID);
+{ CultureInfo culture = new CultureInfo(language.LCID); if (!supported.Contains(culture)) {web.AddSupportedUICulture(culture);

 }